Smithsonian/ForestGEO/README.md

   interface, etc.
 - `styles/`: tailwindcss formatting files and dropzone/validation table custom formatting files
 - `types/`: additional set up for SVG formatting

+### Running the project
+1. Before running the project, you must create an `.env.local` file in the overhead directory with the following values:
+   - `AZURE_AD_CLIENT_ID`
+   - `AZURE_AD_CLIENT_SECRET`
+   - `AZURE_AD_TENANT_ID`
+   - `NEXTAUTH_SECRET`
+   - `NEXTAUTH_URL`
+   - all `AZURE_` values must be created/populated from Azure's App Registration portal
+2. Once `.env.local` is made, run `npm install` from the overhead directory to install dependencies
+3. Run `npm run build` to compile/optimize the application for running
+4. Run `npm run dev` to create a dev instance of the application locally on your machine
+5. Navigate to `http://localhost:3000` to access the application

 ---
 ### Understanding Next.JS Dynamic Routing